dan-chui/dan-chui/README.md

 ---

-> Currently exploring opportunities in Technology Risk, IT Risk, Security Governance, GRC, Security Operations, and cybersecurity-adjacent analyst roles in Tokyo and international environments.
+> 📌 Interested in opportunities across Technology Risk, Azure, Cloud Operations, Infrastructure, Microsoft Security, IT Risk, Governance, and cybersecurity-adjacent enterprise IT roles.

 ---